Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Theoretical properties

-Theorem \ref{one-sample.power.1} shows that, in agreement with intuition, the test based on studentized statistics is consistent in a larger testable region in comparison to the test based on non-studentized statistics.
-As a complement to Theorem \ref{one-sample.size}, the asymptotic size of the proposed two-sample tests without screening is reported below.
+Theorem \ref{one-sample.power.1} reveals that the test based on studentized statistics is consistent in a larger testable region in comparison to the test based on non-studentized statistics.
+As a complement to Theorem~\ref{one-sample.size}, the asymptotic size of the proposed two-sample tests without screening is reported below.